LionGab/Lion/README.md

 ## 📄 License

-MIT - Inspired by make-it-heavy's approach but implemented entirely with Claude Code.
+MIT - Inspired by make-it-heavy's approach but reimagined with Claude's intelligence at the core.

 ## 🙏 Acknowledgments

 - Inspired by [make-it-heavy](https://github.com/Doriandarko/make-it-heavy) by Pietro Schirano
 - Built on Claude Code by Anthropic
-- Smart folder naming and interactive features for better UX
+- Simplified to let AI handle the complexity